sharma04500/MERN/mongoDB.md

 ```

-The installation package itself creates a "mongod" service for the mongo DB.
+The installation package itself creates an init service "mongod" for the mongo DB for systemctl.

-If mongo DB is running on the localhost we can directly connect to the database by running `mongosh` in the command line.
+If mongo DB is running on the localhost we can directly connect to the database by running `mongosh` in the command line. mongosh refers to 'mongo shell'.

 In order to connect to the mongo DB from a remote host, the options to be used with the mongosh are:

  `--port 27017` `--dbpath /var/lib/mongod`

  ```
- mongod --auth --port 27017 --dbpath /var/lib/mongo
+ mongosh --auth --port 27017 --dbpath /var/lib/mongo --host

  ```